-The Holiday Safety Social Media toolkit contains holiday safety and preparedness you can share on your social media channels.
+The Holiday Safety Social Media Toolkit contains safety and preparedness information and resources that you may use and share on your social media channels.
 You can either copy these messages directly or customize them to reach your audience.

 What You Should Know about the Holidays